 Mitcham Girls High School is required by the Department for Education to provide a minimum of 2 written reports each year.
 These are to use the A to E achievement scale according to achievement aligned with the Australian Curriculum and the SACE.

 The following reports will be completed in 2021:

 Term 4 – End of Year report

-From Term 1, 2021, we will no longer print reports unless these are requested by parents to the Admin team.
+From Term 1, 2021 we will no longer print reports unless these are requested by parents to the Administration team.

 A to E grades enable the reporting of achievement against each Australian Curriculum achievement standard at a range of achievement from minimal to excellent.

 The following identifies word equivalents for A to E grades for use in department schools:

 A: your child is demonstrating excellent achievement of what is expected at this year level

 B: your child is demonstrating good achievement of what is expected at this year level

 C: your child is demonstrating satisfactory achievement of what is expected at this year level